 Set office hours and give yourself a definite time to work.
 It can be based on a schedule that works for you.
 If evening hours work best for you, go for it.
 But not let the day slip away.
 Structure your day and plan what you want to achieve, and stick to it.
 Please don't take it as your day off, because it is not.
 Stick to your priorities and get the work done.

 4. Don't binge on your compulsions

 Try to control your compulsions.
 For example, don't snack all day when you are working remotely.
 This is not only unhealthy but can keep you unproductive throughout the day.
 Also, if you like to play games or follow any other hobbies or interests, don't let that distract you and come between you and your work.

 5. Don’t work from anywhere

 Don’t work from anywhere.
-A dedicated routine and workspace is important.
-For the change of scenery you might change that for a while.
+A dedicated routine and workspace are essential.
+For the change of scenery, you might change that for a while.
 You can also share a coworking space with other professionals if you want.

-The other factors that you have to consider is that absolutely no working from your couch or bed, no matter how tempting it might be.
-The reason is very logical, couch and bed you make you slouch and also its not advisable for your body posture.
+The other factor that you have to consider is that absolutely no working from your sofa or bed, no matter how tempting it might be.
+The reason is very logical.
+The sofa and bed make you slouch, and also, it is not advisable for your body posture.

 6. Don't allow your email and social media to be your distractions